Mercedes-Benz W124: Technical parameters

 The table gives preproduction to end of production as per Daimler.
 Daimler lists November 1984 as the start of production for the series but also lists 1985 as part of preproduction for any specific early model.
-No regular deliveries occurred in 1984.
+No regular deliveries occurred in 1984.The W124 was also offered as a long wheelbase saloon targeted for taxi companies, but the more luxury equipped version was also used as a limousine.